Many dream of having a lovely and blooming garden, but when exploding mushrooms and yellow slimes appear on their mulch, the dream is tainted.

 To make a baking soda solution, mix two teaspoons of baking soda with a gallon of water, mix it thoroughly, and use it to slowly water your garden beds.

 It needs a couple of hours or days to start working, but it will soon make the soil alkaline and prevent the sprouting of new fruiting bodies.
+This method can also help you get rid of white fungus balls in the soil.

 4. Apply Bleach